Anoushka Shankar: Career

-In 2010 she collaborated with Jazz legend Herbie Hancock, on his album The Imagine Project, alongside Pink, India.Arie, Jeff Beck, John Legend, Chaka Khan, The Chieftains, Wayne Shorter and Dave Matthews.
+In 2010, she collaborated with Jazz legend Herbie Hancock, on his album The Imagine Project, alongside Pink, India.Arie, Jeff Beck, John Legend, Chaka Khan, The Chieftains, Wayne Shorter and Dave Matthews.
 The project was also filmed for a documentary accompanying the release and showing him working with the artists who collaborated on the project.

-In 2005 she featured on the track "Rebirth" by Indian fusion group MIDIval Punditz.
-In 2012 the album Area 52 by Rodrigo & Gabriela featured a guest appearance from Shankar's sitar improvisation.
+In 2005, she featured on the track "Rebirth" by Indian fusion group MIDIval Punditz.
+In 2012, the album Area 52 by Rodrigo & Gabriela featured a guest appearance from Shankar's sitar improvisation.
 She performed the Raga Piloo with violinist Patricia Kopatchinskaja during a concert in Konzerthaus Berlin, Germany in April 2016; the song was originally composed, performed and recorded by Ravi Shankar as a duet with Yehudi Menuhin on the album West Meets East, Volume 2 in 1968.

-More recently, she has played on the track "Ama La" on the Dalai Lama's first music album, Inner World that was released in July 2020 on his 85th birthday.
+More recently, she has played on the track "Ama La" on the Dalai Lama's first music album, Inner World, which was released in July 2020 on his 85th birthday.

-Shortly after, she appeared on Peradam, the third and final instalment of album trilogy Perfect Vision by Patti Smith and Soundwalk Collective alongside Charlotte Gainsbourg, and Tenzin Choegyal; she also collaborated with Grammy-nominated Deva Premal on the song "Prabhujee", released in November 2020.
+Shortly afterwards, she appeared on Peradam, the third and final instalment of album trilogy Perfect Vision by Patti Smith and Soundwalk Collective alongside Charlotte Gainsbourg, and Tenzin Choegyal; she also collaborated with Grammy-nominated Deva Premal on the song "Prabhujee", released in November 2020.

 On 13 November 2020, Shankar was featured on "Stop Crying Your Heart Out" as part of the BBC Radio 2's Allstars' Children in Need charity single.
 The single debuted at number 7 on the Official UK Singles Chart and number 1 on both the Official UK Singles Sales Chart and the Official UK Singles Download Chart.

+On February 8, 2026 Shankar performed in a concert with Arijit Singh at Netaji Indoor Stadium in Kolkata.
+It was significant for two reasons - firstly, they performed Ravi Shankar's rarely heard Bengali song and secondly, it was Arijit Singh's first public performance since he announced his exit from playback singing on January 27, 2026.

+On March 7, 2026 she performed as a guest artist with Gorillaz (along with Asha Puthli and Black Thought) on Saturday Night Live.